RefugeeMatchmaking/HackZurich/README.md

 python3 manage.py runserver 0.0.0.0:8000
 ```
 Now you can visit [http://locahost:8000/admin](http://localhost:8000/admin) and log in with your credentials.

+##Tests
+You can test the website by running
+python3 manage.py test users

 ## Google App Engine